Skip to content

 Tezos has so-called tickets, which are authenticated quantities issued by contracts.
 A ticket of type sp.ticket[t] has three elements:

-• A value of type t.
+• Its contents of type t.

-• A quantity of type sp.nat.
+• Its amount of type sp.nat.

-sp.ticket(content: t, quantity: sp.nat) → sp.ticket[t]
+sp.ticket(contents: t, amount: sp.nat) → sp.ticket[t]

-sp.read_ticket(ticket: sp.ticket[t]) → sp.pair[sp.tuple[sp.address, t, sp.nat], sp.ticket[t]]
+sp.read_ticket(ticket: sp.ticket[t]) → sp.pair[sp.record(ticketer=sp.address, contents=t, amount=sp.nat), sp.ticket[t]]

 Reads the contents of a ticket.
 Returns a pair of: